devanjan380/NFT-Cars/README.md

-NFT Management System
-This project is a simple NFT (Non-Fungible Token) management system implemented in JavaScript.
-It allows users to mint NFTs, view the list of minted NFTs, and get the total number of minted NFTs.
+This is a simple JavaScript program for minting and listing NFTs (Non-Fungible Tokens) representing cars.